Dynamic Reserve Price Design with Distributed Solving Algorithm: Preliminaries

 \subsection{Problem Formulation}

-As we discuss above, we need to figure out the relation between revenue, user experience, and monetization ratio, so global platform constraints have been added as equation \ref{eq:cons1}-\ref{eq:cons3}.
-We assume that all estimated value is accurate enough to reflect the true probability, which means the CTR can represent the true probability of click-through rate, and the others are similar.
-We only discuss the reserve price mechanism design without considering the estimation uncertainty.
-Consider the problem as an optimization problem with platform metrics constraint, such that
+As discussed in section \ref{sec:intro}, it is essential to understand the relationship among revenue, user experience and monetization ratio.
+To this end, platform constraints have been defined as equations \eqref{eq:cons1}-\eqref{eq:cons3}.
+We discuss the reserve price mechanism design without considering estimation uncertainty and model the problem as an optimization problem, such that

-where $tctr$, $tgpm$ means the lower bound of CTR and GPM respectively, which denote user experience constraints, and $tpv$ is the upper bound of ads impression that can also be used to control the user experience.
-The most important part of the ads platform is the monetization ratio, which is $tpv / N$ and needs to be controlled very cautiously.
-It's the basic 3 platform constraints, at the same time, we can also add other constraints if it can be written in a linear form.
+The total revenue is expressed as $\sum_{i=1}^N ecpm_ix_i$, where $x_i$ is the decision variable indicating whether the traffic is sold ($x_i =1$) or reserved ($x_i =0$).
+Here, $ecpm_i$ is the ECPM for traffic $i$, and $tctr$, $tgpm$ represent the largest lower bound of CTR and GPM, respectively.
+The two constants, set by the platform, define user experience boundaries.
+Additionally, $tpv$ represents the smallest upper bound of ads impressions, used to control the monetization ratio defined as $tpv/N$. $ctr_i$ and $gpm_i$ are the estimated CTR and GPM for traffic $i$ respectively.